 2. Restorative yoga

 Holding passive poses doesn’t put too much pressure on muscles, and will actually help your body release any built-up tension.
 This is a great bedtime yoga practice.
-It will kickstart your parasympathetic nervous system and, as the same suggests, it will leave you feeling restored and ready for deep sleep.
+It will kickstart your parasympathetic nervous system and, as the name suggests, it will leave you feeling restored and ready for deep sleep.

 3. Yin yoga